Digital Marketing Agency | SEO, Paid Social & PPC

 Variations of webpages present intriguing possibilities, particularly for ecommerce platforms, as the last part highlighted.
 It’s essential to consider because it can enhance the ability to rank for multiple keyword variations.

-This consideration is important because there might be a temptation to redirect noindex variant webpages to prevent them from being indexed, fearing a non-existent keyword cannibalization issue.
-However, implementing a noindex on variant pages can backfire.
-There are instances where these variant pages are better suited to rank for a more nuanced search query containing colors, sizes, or version numbers different from those on the canonical page.
+This consideration is important in that there can easily be a temptation to redirect noindex variant webpages just to prevent their indexing, fearing some keyword cannibalization problem, which is not even there.
+However, using noindex on variant pages can actually backfire.
+There are instances when such variant pages will be better positioned to rank for more nuanced search queries with colors, sizes, or version numbers different from the canonical page.

 Key Insights on Canonicals to Keep in Mind: